sergio-costas/lxcraft/README.md

 * debs: contains a list of .deb files to be installed inside the container before building the snap.
 It is optional.

+* files: contains a list of files and/or folders to copy into the working folder inside the container.
+It is optional; if it isn't specified, all the files and folders will be copied inside.

 ## Using lxcraft